 On October 19, 2017 the Company acquired from E-Wave Inc. ("E-Wave") distribution rights for certain products.
 As consideration for the distribution rights, the Company issued 1,000,000 common shares to E-Wave with a value of \$877,030.
 As part of the purchase consideration, the Company is required to make future payments to E-Wave based on the actual sales of the products sold under the distribution rights.
-The Company has estimated these payments and included them in future purchase consideration in the amount of \$804,929 (Note 9), which is based on current purchase orders received, less estimated costs to complete the purchase orders, as stated in the contract.
+The Company has estimated these payments and included them in future purchase consideration in the amount of \$804,929 (Note 9) at December 31, 2017, which is based on current purchase orders received, less estimated costs to complete the purchase orders, as stated in the contract.
+As at September 30, 2018 the future consideration of the E-Wave future payments has been drawn down to zero based on amounts required to be paid according to the distribution agreement.
 As the distribution rights have an unlimited term, the Company does not amortize them, but tests them for impairment on an annual basis.